 Recruitment website user experience may seem like an abstract concern, but it can have very real ramifications if ignored.
 User experience means more than just delivering a well-constructed website that impresses clients and candidates with its aesthetics and efficiency.
 Your recruitment website user experience may also influence SEO (search engine optimization) and rankings.
 For those concerned with SEO, keywords have long been the name of the game.
 In addition to keywords were the gallery of ideas, theories and downright conspiracies regarding how rankings were affected.
 But there is some compelling evidence that user experience may have a more tangible benefit than previously thought.
-If gaining visibility among clients and candidates is important to you and your firm, then you may want to consider the following tips regarding your recruitment website user experience.
+If gaining visibility is important to you , consider the following tips regarding your recruitment website user experience.

 Think architecture, not advertisement

 You may think that the extent of your recruitment website user experience should be that of an advertisement.
-And sure, we want to advertise our services, but if you view your website purely as a means of advertisement, then you have done your clients, your candidates and yourself an enormous disservice.
-A website that is well designed and constructed with user experience in mind should be approached as an architectural project.
+We want to advertise our services.
+However, if you view your website purely as an advertisement, then you’ve done you and your users an enormous disservice.
+Approach a well designed website like an architectural project.
 Too often nonprofessional website designers view a website in terms of the two-dimensional screen on which it is viewed, but a website is less a billboard and more a building.
 If your recruitment website user experience is nothing more than flat copy against an antiquated background, then it’s time to think renovation.

 How we travel